Up to ScubaGuide

 Creating and Loading

-To load a label file from within the program, use the File->Load Label... command.
+To load an ROI from a label file, use the File->Load Label... command.
 You will need to choose a data collection into which to load the label.
 This is very important.

 To create a new ROI, use the Make New ROI button in the Data panel.
 This will create a new ROI associated with the data collection currently displayed in the data panel.
 Note that when data collections are first loaded, there is an ROI already created.